 - Identify efforts to minimize impacts on wetlands, streams, riparian buffers and other environmentally sensitive areas.
-Describe any temporary impacts and associated minimization approaches. - Describe the Design-Build Team's understanding of the overall approach to permitting and the Team's comfort level with obtaining the required permits within the allowed timeframe. - Indicate the specific construction activities, if any, that will occur outside jurisdictional resources prior to obtaining the environmental permits as well as the anticipated start date of these activities. - Identify methods of construction in wetlands, streams and buffers. - Describe all project / construction related Notice of Violations (NOVs) received by any team member within the last five years on projects in the United States and the disposition of each listed NOV. - Describe the Design-Build Team's approach to Sedimentation and Erosion Control for the project. - Describe the Design-Build Team's approach to and plan for On-Site Mitigation. - Provide a narrative overview of the Design-Build Team's Vegetation Management Procedure.
+Describe any temporary impacts and associated minimization approaches. - Describe the Design-Build Team's understanding of the overall approach to permitting and the Team's comfort level with obtaining the required permits within the allowed timeframe. - Indicate the specific construction activities, if any, that will occur outside jurisdictional resources prior to obtaining the environmental permits as well as the anticipated start date of these activities. - Identify methods of construction in wetlands, streams and buffers. - Describe all project / construction related Notice of Violations (NOVs) received by any team member within the last five years on projects in the United States and the disposition of each listed NOV. - Describe the Design-Build Team's approach to Sedimentation and Erosion Control for the project. - Provide a narrative overview of the Design-Build Team's Vegetation Management Procedure.